seqeralabs/tower-cli/USAGE.md

 ### Add a compute environment

 Run `tw compute-envs add -h` to view the list of supported platforms.
-Run `tw compute-envs add <provider> -h` to view the required and optional fields for your provider.
+Run `tw compute-envs add <platform> -h` to view the required and optional fields for your platform.

 You must add the credentials for your provider before creating your compute environment.